 - Recommended reading (Agendashift) – selected references

 Agendashift™ is copyright © 2015-2020 Positive Incline Ltd. All rights reserved.
-Ideal, Obstacles, Outcomes (IdOO) by Mike Burrows of Positive Incline Ltd is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+The page Ideal, Obstacles, Outcomes (IdOO) by Mike Burrows of Positive Incline Ltd is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/.

 I understand that I will be joining the Agendashift mailing list also